Last updated Oct 30, 2024

 A unique way to modify Jira

 UI modifications (UIM) give Forge app developers a low-level API to alter the behavior of the Jira user interface.
-For the time being, the Global issue create (GIC) and Issue view can be customised.
+For the time being, the Global issue create (GIC), Issue view and Issue transition can be customised.

 The UIM module is unique - it requires more than just adding definitions to your Forge app manifest.
 Running forge install also isn't enough to get UIM to run on your dev instance or for the users of your app.
 You also need to define the context in which your UIM are going to be applied.